Kay L. Schlozman

 She is co-author of The Unheavenly Chorus: Unequal Political Voice and the Broken Promise of American Democracy (with Sidney Verba and Henry Brady), which won two PROSE Awards (for Government and Politics and Excellence in Social Sciences) awarded to scholarly books by the American Association of Publishers; The Private Roots of Public Action: Gender, Equality, and Political Participation (with Nancy Burns and Sidney Verba), which was co-winner of the APSA’s Schuck Prize; Voice and Equality: Civic Voluntarism in American Politics (with Sidney Verba and Henry E. Brady), which was the winner of the APSA's Philip Converse Prize and the Book Award of the American Association for Public Opinion Research; Organized Interests and American Democracy (with John T. Tierney); and Injury to Insult: Unemployment, Class and Political Response (with Sidney Verba).
 She has written numerous articles in professional journals and is editor of Elections in America and co-editor of The Future of Political Science (with Gary King and Norman H. Nie).

 Among her professional activities, she has served as Secretary of the American Political Science Association and as chair of the APSA’s organized section on Elections, Public Opinion and Voting Behavior.
-She is the winner of the APSA’s 2006 Frank Goodnow Award for Distinguished Service to the Profession of Political Science, and a fellow of the American Academy of Arts and Sciences.
+She is the winner of the APSA’s 2006 Frank Goodnow Award for Distinguished Service to the Profession of Political Science and the 2016 Samuel Eldersveld Career Achievement Award.
+She is a fellow of the American Academy of Arts and Sciences.